Eschatologue/CM_wiki/docs/lore/glossary.md

 *Substance*

 *Cordite* is a volatile substance used to propel projectiles in firearms and other Albion-made weaponry.
-Refined from rare minerals found only in certain regions of Antares, it burns with immense energy, enabling the magic-less Londiniers to rival the magical capabilities of other nations.
+Refined from rare minerals found only in certain regions of Antares, it burns with immense energy, enabling the magic-less Londoners to rival the magical capabilities of other nations.

 Interestingly, Cordite rapidly becomes inert when in close proximity to those attuned to the Weave.
-This unique trait makes it unreliable for most non-Londiniers, as even minor magical attunement neutralises its potency.
+This unique trait makes it unreliable for most non-Londoners, as even minor magical attunement neutralises its potency.

 *"The discovery of Cordite was, ironically, an accident.
 Produced by Elven alchemists as a weapon to obliterate their invaders, it was designed to be stable only in the hands of those bonded with the Weave, but volatile when near those who not.
-Yet, the plan backfired spectacularly when the Londiniers learned to tame and weaponise it.
+Yet, the plan backfired spectacularly when the Londoners learned to tame and weaponise it.
 What was intended to bring their ruin instead became the key to their military might—turning the tides and sealing the elves fate."*
 { .quote }

 *"Blud made racist gunpowder.
 Truly a skill issue"* —London Scientiest